MarkSchemmer/Mark-Tyson/README.md

 - In your console enter **demo-app** directory in the cloned git directory, in your console type ```npm install``` (This should install all the dependencies that you will need).

-As well this respository has all the slides and the finished tutorial as well.
+This respository has all the slides and the finished tutorial as well.

 # Links for additional learning
 1. Small free Youtube introduction to [ReactJs](https://www.youtube.com/watch?v=Ke90Tje7VS0&t=984s).